hzeller/rpi-rgb-led-matrix/README.md

 This can have values such as
   - `--led-gpio-mapping=regular` The standard mapping of this library, described in the [wiring](./wiring.md) page.
-  - `--led-gpio-mapping=adafruit-hat` The Adafruit HAT, that uses this library or
+  - `--led-gpio-mapping=adafruit-hat` The Adafruit HAT/Bonnet, that uses this library or
   - `--led-gpio-mapping=adafruit-hat-pwm` Adafruit HAT with the anti-flicker hardware mod [described below](#improving-flicker).

 The next most important flags describe the type and number of displays connected